Stabbath/ProMod/README.txt

   - c5m3: Removed big blue dumpster from open area outside saferoom.
   - c5m3: Removed semi truck from street just before manhole drop.
   - c5m3: Made the bushes at the back of the street just before the manhole inaccessible for survivors, however infected can now use these to get behind the fence.
-  - c5m5: Removed all props except for the side railings along the bridge, and the alternate route at the end of the map.
+  - c5m5: Removed bridge props other than the side railings.
+Ending is still as CircleSquared made it.
   - c10m4: Removed army truck that I have never seen do any good but block hittables.
   - c10m4: Removed semi-truck that served no purpose.